How to use AI to search Confluence or Notion: A complete guide

 Which tool is right for your team?

-See how eesel AI’s Internal Chat can give your team instant, accurate answers from all your company knowledge, and finally put an end to the endless hunt for information.
+See how eesel AI’s Internal Chat can give your team instant, accurate answers from all your company knowledge, and finally put an end to the hunt for information.
 Book a demo or try it for free to see it for yourself.

 Frequently asked questions